jennianelson/progress-tracker-app/README.md

 #### Teacher:

-  * Can do whatever a student can and also view the progress of individual students.
+  * Can do whatever a student can but also view the progress of individual students.

 ## Installation